Composting

 Organics Drop Off

-We will have one drop off location, located at the City of Independence City Hall.
+Our one drop-off location is located at the City of Independence City Hall and requires gate access.

 Please reach out to the City of Independence if you have any questions at 763-479-0527.